Battle of Drăgășani: Battle

-An army of two thousand Ottoman cavalry camped, under the leadership of Kara Ahmed, at Dragashani, in order to repulse the forces of Ypsilantis.
-The latter, after a council with his co-leaders (Giorgakis Olympios, Nikolaos Ypsilantis, Vasileios Karavias), decided to attack Dragashani with his full army, which was consisted to be 7,500 troops and four cannons.
+An army of two thousand Ottoman cavalry camped, under the leadership of Kara Ahmed, at Drăgășani, in order to repulse the forces of Ypsilantis.
+The latter, after a council with his co-leaders (Giorgakis Olympios, Nikolaos Ypsilantis, Vasileios Karavias), decided to attack Drăgășani with his full army, which was consisted to be 7,500 troops and four cannons.

-At 19 June 1821, Vasileios Karavias noticed the Ottomans retreating from Dragashani and commanded his men to attack.
+At 19 June 1821, Vasileios Karavias noticed the Ottomans retreating from Drăgășani and commanded his men to attack.
 The rest of the army, however, was not ready and Karavias acted alone with only 500 horsemen and the "Sacred Band" (a volunteer unit mostly made up of 500 young Greek students from both upper and middle classes led by Nikolaos Ypsilantis and Athanasios Tsakalov).

 The Ottomans, noticing that the size of the attacking force was less than a half of theirs, returned to their positions and conflicted with the Greeks.
 Soon the Ottoman greater numbers outweighed the surprising attack of Karavias.
 The latter retreated, but the Sacred Band did not.
 The Sacred Band stood and fought the four times larger Ottoman cavalry, even though every hope of victory was lost.
 Giorgakis Olympios with some men attacked and distracted the Ottomans for a while, saving about a hundred men with their leaders.
 After this conflict the Wallachian uprising started slowly fall apart.